xiaolng/DSPS_FBianco/CodeofConduct.md

 please come talk to me.
 If you feel targeted, come talk to me.
 If you see instances of ill-natured interactions please come talk to me.
 Keep in mind that I am a mandatory reporter according to [Title IX](https://sites.udel.edu/sexualmisconduct/how-to-report/guidelines-for-reporting/), so if you report to me instances of discrimination and harassment I have to report the complaint to the UDel administration.
-However, there are many additional resources, inculding confidencial  at UDel if you wish to employ independent reporting channels; please see [this list of resources](UDelResources.md).
+However, there are many additional resources, inculding confidential resource at UDel if you wish to employ independent reporting channels; please see [this list of resources](UDelResources.md).

 The following Code of Conduct applies to all interactions of members of MLTSA (PHYS 667), online and offline,